-There is a variety of published and ongoing research into Timothy Syndrome.
+There is a variety of published and ongoing research into CACNA1C-related disorders (CRD).

-The more doctors, paediatricians and geneticists that are aware of TS, the better the diagnosis, treatment and care will be for children with the condition.
+The more doctors, paediatricians and geneticists that are aware of CRD, the better the diagnosis, treatment and care will be for children with the condition.

 A cross-sectional study of the neuropsychiatric phenotype of CACNA1C-related disorder (CRD)